OpenVoiceOS/community-docs/docs/intents.md

   to give Julie yesterday's weather, particularly as Melbourne is renowned for having changeable weather.

-OVOS is moving towards a plugin system for intent engines, currently the default MycroftAI intent parsers are still used

-Mycroft has two separate Intent parsing engines each with their own strengths.
+OVOS has two separate Intent parsing engines each with their own strengths.
 Each of these can be used in most situations, however they will process the utterance in different ways.

-**Padatious** is a light-weight neural network that is trained on whole phrases.
-Padatious intents are generally more accurate however require you to include sample phrases that cover the breadth of ways that a User may ask about something.
+**Example based** intents are trained on whole phrases.
+These intents are generally more accurate however require you to include sample phrases that cover the breadth of ways that a User may ask about something.

+**Keyword / Rule based ** these intents look for specific required keywords.
+They are more flexible, but since these are essentially rule based this can result in a lot of false matches.
+A badly designed intent may totally throw the intent parser off guard.
+The main advantage of keyword based intents is the integration with [conversational context](../context), they facilitate continuous dialogs

+OVOS is moving towards a plugin system for intent engines, currently only the default MycroftAI intent parsers are supported

+- **Padatious** is a light-weight neural network that is trained on whole phrases.
+You can find the official documentation [here](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/padatious)
-**Adapt** is a keyword based parser.
-It is more flexible, as it detects the presence of one or more keywords in an utterance, however this can result in false matches.
+- **Adapt** is a keyword based parser.
+You can find the official documentation [here](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/adapt)

-We will now look at each in more detail, including how to use them in a Mycroft Skill.
+We will now look at each in more detail, including how to use them in a Skill.

-## Adapt Intents
+## Keyword Intents

-Adapt is a keyword based intent parser.
-It determines user intent based on a list of keywords or entities contained within a users utterance.
+Keyword based intent parsers determine user intent based on a list of keywords or entities contained within a users utterance.

 ### Defining keywords and entities

 #### Vocab (.voc) Files

-Vocab files define keywords that Adapt will look for in a Users utterance to determine their intent.
+Vocab files define keywords that the intent parser will look for in a Users utterance to determine their intent.

 These files can be located in either the `vocab/lang-code/` or `locale/lang-code/` directories of a Skill.
 They can have one or more lines to list synonyms or terms that have the same meaning in the context of this Skill.
-Mycroft will match _any_ of these keywords with the Intent.
+OVOS will match _any_ of these keywords with the Intent.

 Consider a simple `Potato.voc`.
 Within this file we might include: